kishanbishwakarma0/CivicPulse-AI/README.md

 - **Not Resolved**
 - **Inconclusive**

-This helps prevent an issue from being marked resolved without visual evidence.
+This provides visual evidence before an issue is considered resolved.

 ---

 ### 6. Persistent / Reopened Issues

 CivicPulse can connect a new report to a previously resolved issue when sufficient similarity and location/scene evidence exists.

-Example:

 ```text
 Reported